unibe-cns/NEAT/docs/developer/gitwash/development_workflow.rst

 Development workflow
 ####################

-You already have your own forked copy of the `networkx`_ repository, by following :ref:`forking`.
+You already have your own forked copy of the `neat`_ repository, by following :ref:`forking`.
 You have :ref:`set-up-fork`.
 You have configured git by following :ref:`configure-git`.
 Now you are ready for some real work.

 Workflow summary
 ================

-In what follows we'll refer to the upstream networkx ``master`` branch, as "trunk".
+In what follows we'll refer to the upstream neat ``master`` branch, as "trunk".

 * Don't use your ``master`` branch for anything.
 Consider deleting it.